-- Baseball Team's Solid Season Ends In State Quarterfinals
+Girls' Basketball Team's Successful Season Ends In State Quarters

 Note: This is an expanded version of the coverage of Newtown in the state playoffs that was posted to our website March 1 and March 5.